Putnam River Heritage Trail

 Parking: There are a number of small open lots along Kennedy Drive Putnam, CT

-There is also the Mills Heritage Trail 1.1 mile trail that, “commemorates Putnam’s link to the American Industrial Revolution” as it passes six historic mills including the Cargill Falls Mill as well as the Morse mansion.
+There is also the Mills Heritage Trail 0.9 mile trail (the red line above) that, “commemorates Putnam’s link to the American Industrial Revolution” as it passes six historic mills including the Cargill Falls Mill as well as the Morse mansion.
 The Putnam site claims the Cargill Falls Mill is the oldest cotton mill site in the nation from 1807, but Steve at CTMQ dug up this correction, which Wikipedia corroborates.

 CTMQ – The Putnam River & Mill Heritage Trails (2017)